GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/14_prefabs.md

 ~~~~~~~~~~~~~

 # Instantiation
-Once created you can now instantiate the prefab as many times as you wish by calling @ref bs::Prefab::instantiate "Prefab::instantiate()".
+Once created you can now instantiate the prefab as many times as you wish by calling @bs::Prefab::instantiate.
 This will return a scene object, which will by default be parented to scene root.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject instance1 = renderablePrefab->instantiate();